lilab-bcb/cumulus/docs/header.rst

 Cumulus WDL workflows and Dockerfiles
 =====================================

-All of our docker images are publicly available on `Docker Hub`_ and Quay_
+All of our docker images are publicly available on `Docker Hub`_ and Quay_.
+Our workflows use Docker Hub as the default Docker registry.
+Users can use Quay as the Docker registry by entering ``quay.io/cumulus/`` for the workflow input ``docker_registry``, or can enter a custom registry URL of their choice.

 .. _`Docker Hub`: https://cloud.docker.com/u/cumulusprod/